josemzr/netshoot-ova/README.md

+# This repository is now archived and it has been superseded by Netshoot Virtual Appliance, a newer and better OVA based around Debian (https://github.com/josemzr/netshoot-virtual-appliance)

 # Netshoot-OVA
 This is a template to have the great Netshoot project by Nicolaka (https://github.com/nicolaka/netshoot) in an OVA format.
 It is very useful for those situations when you require a light and fast to deploy VM to troubleshoot a faulty network or VM environment, but don't want to install a full VM.
 Currently, the OVA is under 600MB.